-When you’re buying a motorhome or campervan, you want to make sure you’ve chosen the layout that suits you best.
-After all, it’s a major investment, and you want to make sure you’re not wasting money on something that doesn’t actually suit your needs.
+When you’re buying a ‘van, you want to make sure you’ve chosen the motorhome layout that suits you best.
+After all, it’s a major investment, and you don’t want to waste money on something that doesn’t actually suit your needs.

-To help you choose the best motorhome for you, Practical Motorhome’s Peter Baber is on hand to provide an expert run-down of the most popular layouts, as well as explaining who they’re good for and who could be better off avoiding them…
+To help you choose the best motorhome for you, Practical Motorhome’s Peter Baber is on hand to provide an expert run-down of the most popular arrangements, as well as explaining who they’re good for and who could be better off avoiding them.

 Island bed, central washroom